Sudan entry requirements for Romania passport holders

 May be checked

-Romanian passport holders need a visa to enter Sudan in 2026.
-You must arrange this before you travel — there are no visa-on-arrival options for Romanian citizens.
-Plan ahead, as the application process can take several weeks.
+Romanian passport holders need a visa to enter Sudan.
+You must arrange this before you travel — there is no visa-on-arrival option for Romanian citizens.
+Plan ahead and apply through the Sudanese embassy or consulate.

 Entry requirements